EDavies2020/GFRecipes_MS3/TESTING.md

     * Delete button works correctly, redirects user to home page and flash message confirms the account has been deleted

 * Add Recipe Page
+    * Each form element prompts for an input if left blank/if criteria isn't met
+    * Pattern attribute was added to image input field to ensure an image link is provided so visually nothing can be left blank.<br>
+    I copied code for this found on [Stack Overflow](https://stackoverflow.com/questions/58070841/pattern-in-html5-input-type-url-validation)

 [Back to Testing](TESTING.md)